andyyou/react-coverflow/README.md

 ## Todo

-* Update Documentation to refer to default props
-* Imporve performance in Mobile(Touch events part)
+* Improve performance in Mobile(Touch events part)
 * Write test case
 * Allow for Loop Scrolling
 * Allow for mapping of children